-We’ll share the reasons you should have a nighttime skin care routine, and the best nighttime skin care routine order.
+We’ll share the reasons you should have a nighttime skin care routine, plus we will give you the best nighttime skin care routine order.

 IN A NUTSHELL